Do season ticket holders get a fair deal under Delay Repay?

 It is not clear what this means for the wider franchising system, but it does raise important questions: have operators collectively profited under this new compensation regime?
 And have season ticket holders cross-subsidised the enhanced compensation for single and return passengers?

-Andrew Haylen is a Senior Library Clerk at the House of Commons Library, specialising in business and transport
+This article was written by Andrew Haylen, Senior Library Clerk at the House of Commons Library, specialising in business and transport